 - Applied for visitor status before your study permit became invalid

 - Applied to restore your temporary resident status

 You can apply for a post-graduation work permit from within Canada if your study permit is still valid.
 If you have completed your program and your study permit will no longer be valid when you apply for PGWP, and you wish to remain in Canada, you must apply for visitor status before your study permit expires.
 Students whose study permits expire before they complete their programs must extend their study permits.

 Your application must contain proof that you have completed your program of study.
-Immigration, Refugee and Citizenship Canada (IRCC) requires a letter confirming completion of the program of study and an updated official transcript.
+Immigration, Refugee and Citizenship Canada (IRCC) requires a Completion of Studies letter and a copy of your final transcript.